Phenomenology of a massive quantum field in a cosmological quantum spacetime: Renormalization of the energy-momentum tensor

+In this formalism, the quantum theory of test field, reduces to a consideration of the classical wave equation (\ref{KG-1-eff-2}) for $u_{k}$.
+The expression $\langle\tilde{0}|\hat{\rho}|\tilde{0}\rangle$ is infinite and must be renormalized by subtracting the divergent terms.
+Therefore, in the following, we introduce the adiabatic regularization technique in order to handle with divergences of the energy and pressure components of the quantized field.

-For each $\underline{v}_k$ in the summand (\ref{energy-tot-vac1}), by using the adiabatic expansion, it can be shown that all ultra-violet divergences are contained in terms of adiabatic order equal to and smaller than four.
-Our task now is to expand the energy (\ref{energy-summand}) and pressure (\ref{stress-class-3B-2}) for each mode $k$ in asymptotic series, by using adiabatic approximation given in (\ref{adibatic-2}).
-To the fourth order we have
+For each $\underline{u}_{k}$ in the summand (\ref{energy-tot-vac1}), it can be shown that all ultra-violet divergences are contained in terms of adiabatic order equal to and smaller than four.
+Our task now is to expand the energy and pressure for each mode $k$ in asymptotic series, by using adiabatic approximation given in (\ref{adibatic-2}).